Despite the impact that credit scores can have, many people misunderstand what they are and how they are calculated.

 What is a credit score?

-First, let’s talk about what a credit score is, and is not.
-At its most basic, your credit score is a number that indicates how likely you are to repay your debts.
-Creditors use this number to decide on whether or not to extend credit to you, and under what terms.
+First, let’s talk about what a credit score is and is not.
+At its most basic, it’s a number that indicates how likely you are to repay your debts.
+Creditors use this number to decide whether to extend credit to you and under what terms.

 For example, your bank or credit union will look at your credit score before approving you for a mortgage.
-If you are approved, the rates you qualify for are directly tied to your credit score – higher scores mean lower interest rates and vice versa.
+If you are approved, the rates you qualify for are directly tied to your credit score.
+Higher credit scores mean lower interest rates and vice versa.

-Your credit score is not a direct reflection of how much money you make.
-People with low incomes can have excellent credit scores, and people with high incomes can have low credit scores.
+Your credit scores are not a direct reflection of how much money you make.
+People with a low income can have an excellent credit score, and high-income people can have a poor credit score.

-Likewise, your credit score is not tied to a particular bank or credit card company – while banks and credit card companies do pull your credit scores to make decisions about whether or not to lend to you, the scores are supplied by third-parties, not the lenders themselves.
+Likewise, your credit scores are not tied to a particular bank or credit card company.
+Banks and credit card issuers do pull your credit scores to decide whether to lend to you.
+But, the credit scores are supplied by third parties, not the lenders themselves.

-Your credit score is based on a number of different factors.
+Your credit score is based on several factors.
 Here’s how it works:

-The Fair Isaac Corporation (FICO) and the major credit bureaus (Experian, Equifax, and TransUnion) calculate your credit scores based on their internal algorithms.
+The Fair Isaac Corporation (FICO) calculates your credit scores based on their internal algorithms.

-They base these scores on data about your past and current financial actions as reported by your current creditors.
-Things like how long you’ve had credit, how much you owe, and how well you pay back what you owe are all a part of the calculation.
-However, the exact formulas that the credit bureaus use are a secret.
+They base these credit scores on data from the credit bureaus about your past and current financial actions as reported by your current creditors.
+Length of credit history, how much you owe, payment history, credit mix, and new credit are all a part of the calculation.
+However, the exact formulas that FICO uses are a secret.

 Your credit score is constantly changing based on the actions you take.
-It’s common for your credit score to vary month to month, or even day by day as your creditors report new information.
+It’s common for it to vary month to month or even day by day as your creditors report new information.

 To put it another way:

-Your creditors report information about your payments and current financial obligations to the credit bureaus.
+Your creditors report information about your payment history and current financial obligations to the credit bureaus.

-- Credit scorers then use this information along with other data about you to calculate a credit score.
+- Credit scorers then use the information on your credit report along with other data about you to calculate a credit score.

 - The credit score serves as a way of “grading” your financial responsibility.

-- This grade is then used by new creditors to determine how likely it is you’ll pay up in the future.
-The higher your grade, the more likely it is you’ll be approved for loans, credit cards, and get the best rates.
+- New creditors then use your credit scores to determine how likely you’ll pay up in the future.
+The higher your credit scores, the more likely you’ll be approved for a loans or credit card, and get the best rates.

-There are different types of FICO scores that are used throughout the mortgage, auto, and insurance industries, but the main thing to keep in mind is that FICO is the major player when it comes to credit scores.
-When your lender talks about a qualifying credit score, 9 times out of 10 they are referring to your FICO score.
+There are different types of FICO scores used throughout the mortgage, auto, and insurance industries, but the main thing to keep in mind is that FICO is the major player when it comes to credit scores.
+So, when your lender talks about qualifying, 9 times out of 10, they are referring to your FICO score.

-Some other credit score models and their ranges are:
+Some other credit scoring models and their ranges are:

-- PLUS Score – Experian developed this score and it only uses data found on your Experian credit report.
-Lenders do not use this score.
+- PLUS Score – Experian developed this credit score, and it only uses data found on your Experian credit report.
+Lenders do not use this credit score.
 Instead, it’s meant to educate consumers on their credit risk levels.
 The PLUS score ranges from 330 to 830.

 - TransRisk Score – as the name suggests, this score was developed by TransUnion.
-It is used to predict risk for new accounts, not your ability to pay current accounts.
-The TransRisk score ranges from 100 to 900.
+It is used to predict risk for new credit accounts, not your ability to pay current accounts.
+TransRisk credit scores range from 100 to 900.

 - Equifax Score – this is also an educational tool, much like the PLUS score.
-The range is from 280 to 850.
+The credit score range is from 280 to 850.

-- VantageScore – the VantageScore is the only other score model that is used by lenders.
-It was created by all three credit bureaus to compete with the FICO score.
-The current version of the VantageScore has the same range as the FICO: from 300 to 850.
+- VantageScore – the VantageScore is the only other credit scoring model used by lenders.
+The three major credit bureaus created it to compete with the FICO score.
+The current version of the VantageScore has the same credit score range as FICO: from 300 to 850.

-The answer to whether or not your credit score is a “good” score or a “bad” score depends on what kind of credit you are trying to obtain and the maximum interest rate that will make you happy.
+The answer to whether a credit score is “good” or “bad” depends on what kind of credit you are attempting to obtain and the maximum interest rate that will make you happy.

-For something relatively small like a personal loan or a credit card, there are a wide-range of credit scores that could be considered good.
+For something relatively small like a personal loan or a credit card, there is a wide range of credit scores that could be considered good.

-Mortgage lenders, on the other hand, typically require that your average FICO credit score pulled from all three credit bureaus is no less than a 640 – and with a 640 credit score, you’ll be looking at high interest rates that add hundreds of dollars to your mortgage payments.
+Mortgage lenders, on the other hand, typically require that your average FICO score pulled from all three credit bureaus is no less than 640.
+With a 640 credit score, you’ll be looking at high interest rates that add hundreds of dollars to your mortgage payments.

-If you’re looking for general guidelines on what constitutes a good score versus a bad score, these point ranges are the typical scores from bad to excellent credit:
+The general guidelines on what constitutes a good credit score versus a bad credit score are as follows:

 - Bad credit: 500 and below